-Stroll along, take in the beautiful site and finish off at the Washington Artillery Park, where you’ll find another great view of Jackson Square.
+Stroll along, take in the beautiful site, and finish at the Washington Artillery Park, where you’ll find another great view of Jackson Square.

 11. Go Antique shopping

 As you explore the French Quarter, you will notice many antique shops.
 It’s a great time to do some window shopping or seek out some fascinating finds.
 Old pieces of artwork, furniture, or trinkets for the home.

 12. Visit The New Orleans Pharmacy Museum

 A must-see in New Orleans, check out the New Orleans Pharmacy Museum.
 Circa 1823… this is one of the oldest apothecaries in the US.
-You learn and see what pharmacies looked like in the past before modern medicine.
+You learn and see what pharmacies looked like before modern medicine.
 There is a total of two floors with historic pharmaceutical and medicinal items.

 It’s pretty cool and yet creepy how far we’ve come.
 Vintage eyewear, antique medicine bottles, superstitious cures, old informative posters, birthing chairs, and more.

 Expect to spend 30-60 minutes here.

 Fun fact: They have a beautiful courtyard that they use for weddings.
 We ran into a wedding one of the days we passed by the pharmacy.

 13. Take a Ghost Tour

 With a history like New Orleans, you can imagine ghosts lurking around the city.
-Taking a ghost tour is one of the best things to do in the French Quarter that will easily help you find these legendary haunted spots.
+A ghost tour is one of the best things to do in the French Quarter.
+It will easily help you find these legendary haunted spots.

 It’s creepy, fun, and eye-opening.
 You may find out that the hotel you’re staying at is haunted.
 The hotel we did stay at, Place d’Armes, IS haunted – watch out for the little girl asking for her parents and then vanishing.

 14. Marie Laveau House of Voodoo